john-cuffe/MAMBA2/README.md

 #### Variables:

-    - rder: which order (1 being the lowest level) you want the blocks run in.
+    - order: which order (1 being the lowest level) you want the blocks run in.
 If a record on a dataset is matched in a block, it is not examined in any subsequent blocks.
     - block_name: A naming convention for the block.
     - \*data1_name\*: This column header should be your data1_name in your run_match.bash file.
 This is the name of the variable that corresponds to the block in the first dataset you wish to match
     - \*data2_name\*: This column header should be your data1_name in your run_match.bash file.
 This is the name of the variable that corresponds to the block in the second dataset you wish to match.